 The Board emphasis on diversity (including gender diversity) across all levels of the Group.
-As at the date of this annual report, the Board comprises six Directors, one of whom is female, it stands at 16.7%.
+As at the date of this annual report, the Board comprises six Directors, two of whom are female, it stands at 33.3%.
 The Board considers that gender diversity on the Board has been achieved.
-Further details on the gender ratio of the Group and initiatives taken to improve gender diversity across the workforce (including senior management), together with relevant data, can be found in the "2021 Environmental, Social and Governance Report" on the websites of Hong Kong Stock Exchange at www.hkexnews.hk and the Company at www.gloriousphl.com.cn.
+Further details on the gender ratio of the Group and initiatives taken to improve gender diversity across the workforce (including senior management), together with relevant data, can be found in the "Environmental, Social and Governance Report", which sets out on pages 35 to 59.